 Some people can be treated at home, but many people will need treatment in a hospital.

-- Avoid people who have flu or pneumonia.
+- Avoid contact with people who have a cold or flu.

 - Clean hands often.